Sending GET Request with Curl

 [html code here]

 To make a GET request with HTTP headers, use the -H command-line option.
-You can pass as many HTTP headers with your Curl GET request as you like using the -H command line multiple times.
+You can pass as many HTTP headers with your Curl GET request as you like using the -H command line parameter multiple times.

 Curl GET Request Example with custom HTTP headers